 It is therefore recommended that consideration be given to using criteria in addition to flood probability in defining risk precincts.
-The method used in Section 5.7.2 is one approach which could be used but there may be better ways of doing this or of consolidating the results into a smaller number of categories.
+The method used in Section 5.8 is one approach which could be used but there may be better ways of doing this, particularly when better information is available from the new flood model.
 Alternatively, additional overlays could be used which define additional considerations to flood probability.